Skip to content

 Converse kicks things off with a language selector, which opens the local website for a better user experience.

-This shoe website has a clean design with large images, hover effects and CTA buttons.
-There’s also a cool shoe animation that spices things up.
+This shoe website has a clean design with large images, hover effects, and CTA buttons.
+A cool shoe animation spiced things up.

 Moreover, the footer features four columns with multiple widgets, like newsletter, social, etc.